 A consistent theme of SEB series throughout the 1970‘s was the inclusion of special “sports” wheels as part of the Edition package.
 In the case of the Uitenhage SEBs a local variation on the “Rostyle” theme was fitted instead of the Lemmerz wheel familiar on European produced SEBs (detailed in Articles Section E1.6.).

 The styling of this wheel had two hereditary threads – the Lemmerz “Sprintstar” and the similar derivations on the theme of pressed steel wheels emulating the ribbed style of alloy wheels manufactured by the British firm of Rubery Owen.
 (Rubery being a suburb of Birmingham and therefore in the 1960‘s and 70‘s at the centre of one of the British motor industries heartlands – and home of Rover, Land Rover and MG amongst others).
 The Rubery-Owen-Style wheel became known as the Rostyle‘ and became a familiar sight as OE fitment on many popular model ranges from, amongst others, MG, Truimph, Ford and Opel.
 In terms of mass production sports cars the introduction of the Rostyle wheels heralded the death knell of wire wheels.
-Both the Lemmerz/EMPI “Sprintstar” and “Rostyle” designs were painted in aluminum with gloss black accenting.
+Both the Lemmerz/EMPI “Sprintstar” and “Rostyle” designs were painted in aluminium with gloss black accenting.
 Rubery Owen also made chromium plated versions for Jensen, Rover and Ford for the 1600E model Cortina.

 Rostyle wheels were manufactured under licence in various locations around the world including Germany and Argentina in addition to Britain.
 Given what has already been said about the constrained local market in which Volkswagen and other manufactures were producing vehicles in South Africa it is not surprising that “sports” wheels were also supplied to some of them by a local source.
 The South African version Rostyle wheels for Volkswagen and Ford in particular came from GUESTRO Industrie (Ltd) Pty., located in Port Elizabeth.
 As with Lemmerz, GUESTRO, became successively absorbed in company amalgamations culminating with their current form, Global Wheel (Pty) Ltd., established in 2005